diagram-ai/vishwakarma/README.md

 # vishwakarma
-Python visualization library for Probabilistic Graphical Models, and a lot more!
+Python visualization library for Probabilistic Graphical Models, Discrete & Continuous Distributions, and a lot more! www.diagram.ai